microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/jenkins_CI.md

 Workarounds include the use of a GitHub proxy, that has communication between the Jenkins VM and the public internet, or alternatively, configuring multiple NAT rules, using public IPs etc. to allow GitHub to reach the Jenkins Master VM.
 A more realistic alternative would be the deployment of GitHub Enterprise on-premises, which would provide GitHub functionlity, but within your corporate environment.

 These workarounds are currently out of scope, but may be addressed in the future.
-For this lab, you wuill trigger builds manually in Jenkins.
+For this lab, you will trigger builds manually in Jenkins.

 ## Pre-Requisites: ##